 About Me

-My professional activities include serving on Manhattan Institute for Psychoanalysis’ (MIP) Executive Committee, Membership Committee, and the Steering Committee for MIP’s Certificate Program in Trauma Studies.
+My professional activities include serving on Manhattan Institute for Psychoanalysis’ (MIP) Board of Trustees, Executive Committee, Membership Committee, and the Steering Committee for MIP’s Certificate Program in Trauma Studies.
 I also founded and co-edited MIP's blog Analysis Now (see below).

 •••

-Beginning my professional work in Palo Alto, CA, I first worked in Stanford Hospital’s psychiatric intensive outpatient program and then, after several years, at Kaiser Permanente in Santa Clara.
+I obtained my MSW from New York University’s School of Social in 1996.
+From there, I began my professional career in Palo Alto, CA, where I worked in Stanford Hospital’s psychiatric intensive outpatient program and at Kaiser Permanente’s Department of Psychiatry in Santa Clara.
 At Stanford and Kaiser I provided individual, couples, and family counseling, and ran groups for patients with eating disorders and severe mood and personality disorders.
-During my ten years in California, my training included short-term interventions such as dialectical and cognitive behavioral therapy (DBT and CBT), aspects of which I continue to incorporate in my work today as a psychoanalyst.
+During my ten years in California, my training included short-term interventions such as dialectical and cognitive behavioral therapy (DBT and CBT), aspects of which I continue to incorporate in my work today.

 Returning to New York City, I was eager to expand my knowledge and training.
-I spent several years at the Jewish Board of Family & Children’s Services’ outpatient clinic before opening my own practice in 2011.
-I began my psychoanalytic training with the William Alanson White Institute’s one-year program in psychoanalytic psychotherapy, and studied at the Ackerman Institute, focusing on couples therapy.
-I then enrolled in MIP’s five-year psychoanalytic program and, after graduating, completed MIP’s Certificate Program in Trauma Studies.
+I spent several years working at the Jewish Board of Family & Children’s Services’ outpatient clinic before opening my own practice in 2011.
+I began my psychoanalytic studies at the William Alanson White Institute’s one-year program in psychoanalytic psychotherapy and studied couples therapy with Ellen Wachtel at the Ackerman Institute for the Family.
+In 2012, I enrolled in MIP’s five-year psychoanalytic program and, more recently, completed MIP’s Certificate Program in Trauma Studies.

-After practicing for many years in the West Village, I currently see patients on the ground floor of a brownstone on the Upper West Side.
+After practicing for many years in the West Village, I relocated to the Upper West Side where I see patients on the ground floor of a beautiful, historic brownstone.

 Below is a selection of my posts on the Analysis Now blog: